Canadian National 5288: History

-In April 2023, it was acquired by the Colebrookdale Railroad in Boyertown, PA where they plan to eventually restore it to operating condition for use in tourist excursion service.
-It is the third steamer acquired by the Colebrookdale Railroad, the others being Grand Trunk Western No. 5030 and Lake Superior and Ishpeming No. 18.
-On May 5, 2023, it was towed by diesels from the TVRM and later arrived at the Colebrookdale Railroad on June 29, 2023.
+In April 2023, No. 5288 was acquired by the Colebrookdale Railroad (EBGX), in Boyertown, Pennsylvania, and they plan to eventually restore it to operating condition for use in tourist excursion service.
+It is the third steam locomotive rostered by the Colebrookdale Railroad, with the others being Grand Trunk Western No. 5030 and Lake Superior and Ishpeming No. 18.
+On May 5, it was towed by diesels from the TVRM and later arrived at the Colebrookdale Railroad on June 29.
+Plans call for the locomotive to be rebuilt to resemble the Southern Railway Ps-4 class, and also to possibly make the locomotive the world's first zero-emissions steam locomotive.